Cassibelanus/advanced-video/SetupGuide.md

 ###### You may find it takes a little while to open, but it will open and isn't frozen on 'Looking for Control Surface' - so be patient.
 * Once Resolve is open, it may ask you if you wish to update the software.
 Ignore this by pressing ‘skip’.

 DaVinci Resolve should now be setup and ready for you to edit with!
-Head down to the [Choosing a Film](#Choosing-a-Film) to download the film files for editing.
+Head down to the [Choosing a Film](#Choosing-a-Film) section to download the film files for editing.

 ## For MAC OS Users
 1. Double-click the .zip file we provided and wait for it to extract.
 This contains the DaVinci Resolve installer.